Concordium/concordium-use-case-examples/nft-client/README.md

 # NFT-client

 This is an example of an off-chain application which integrates with a smart contract on chain.
-The application is a client for working with a specific implementation of a Non-fungible token(NFT) smart contract.
+The application is a client for working with a Non-fungible token(NFT) smart contract.
-The smart contract should follow the CTS1 specification, but some additional assumptions are made for how the contract serializes the state and the existence of a "mint" contract function.
+The smart contract must follow the CTS1 specification, but for some of the functionality; additional assumptions are made for how the contract serializes the state and the existence of a "mint" contract function.

-The smart contract is called "CTS1-NFT" and can be found [here](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples).
+An example of a smart contract where all of the functionality is supported is called ``cts1-nft`` and can be found [here](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples).

 Most of the functionality needs access to the GRPC API of a running concordium-node.
 Some functionality of the client additionally depends on the concordium-node to have the [transaction logging enabled](https://github.com/Concordium/concordium-node/blob/main/docs/transaction-logging.md) and access to